-And it’s quite a good companion with the Tiny Whoop :) Even the colours match nicely.
+It’s such a good companion with the Tiny Whoop :) Even the colours match nicely.

-The FPV watch is using a RX5808 video receiver module (which you can get easily in case you want to replace it).
+One last thing I noticed was the FPV watch is using a RX5808 video receiver module (which you can get easily in case you want to replace it).
 That means you can actually take it apart, remove the whip antenna and add a SMA connector to the VRX, so that you can install a higher gain antenna to give you more range :)

 Here is the manual for future reference.